top of page

 Mail-enabled

-A mail user (also known as a mail-enabled user) is similar to a mail contact in that it represents a user with an external email address and is visible in your organization's shared address book and other address lists.
+A mail user (also known as a mail-enabled user) is similar to a mail contact in that it represents a user with an external email address and is visible in your organisation's shared address book and other address lists.
 However, a mail user also has a user account in your organization, and you can assign permissions to the mail user.

 NOTE: A mail user is similar to a mail contact; however, a mail user has Active Directory logon credentials and can access resources within the exchange organization, but a mail contact cannot.

-2,059 views0 comments
+3,067 views0 comments

 bottom of page